alohaaloha/paypal-java-api/README.md

 ### 3) Start developing

 ## How To Deploy
-Before you deploy, you have to follow and do steps described in section [How To Develop](#how-to-develop).
+Before you deploy, you have to do steps described in section [How To Develop](#how-to-develop).
+After that do next steps:
-### 1) Run gulp task that creates webapp (/dist) folder
+### 1) Run gulp task that creates 'webapp' folder for production (this will delete current webapp folder)
 Navigate to path */travelsafe* and run next command:
 ```
-gulp build
+gulp prod
 ```

-### 2) Delete and rename appropriate folders
-delete 'webapp' from travelsafe/src/main

-rename 'dist' from travelsafe/src/main to 'webapp'
+*or you can run 'gulp build' what will build 'dist' folder and leave current 'webapp' folder

-### 3) Deploy as .war or .jar
+### 2) Deploy as .war or .jar
 #### As .war
 1. Do 3 steps marked in travelsafe/pom.xml
 2. Navigate to path */travelsafe* and run next command: